top of page

 • Power struggles around eating

-• Needing to accommodate and design family meal schedules around picky eating
+• Needing to accommodate and design family meal menus around picky eating

-• Associated challenges present in numerous settings (e.g., school, friend’s house, parties)
+• Associated challenges present in numerous settings (e.g., restaurants, school, friend’s house, parties)

-What does treatment for picky eating look like?
+What does treatment for ARFID/picky eating look like?

 bottom of page